 Pôle Emploi, the French public employment services agency, is a successful ecosystem platform.
 It launched the “L’Emploi Store,” an open portal where people can download employment-related apps developed by Pôle Emploi and third parties.
 The agency collaborated with an online education provider, allowing jobseekers access to more than 1,000 online courses.
 The agency also created “Le Lab,” an internal innovation centre that sponsors opportunities for jobseekers, employers, counsellors and start-ups to design new digital services.

 The crowdsourcing platform is a collaborative and innovation-focused approach in which governments openly collaborate with citizens, companies, other government organisations or NGOs.
 In this approach, government serves as an orchestrator or hub for ecosystem collaboration, but with largely undefined roles for participants.
 This platform is best suited for countries in which new policy issues demand innovative problem solving with civil society.

 Examples include crowdsourcing platforms that invite ideas and expertise on highly complex issues, such as the USAID Grand Challenge for fighting the Ebola epidemic or UNHCR's open platform, "UNHCR Ideas," which invites ideas for improving the lives of refugees.

 Also, the U.S. Internal Revenue Service (IRS) provides free online tax assistance and e-file options to taxpayers under a defined income threshold.
-Rather than taking the time and resources to develop these apps itself, the IRS has certified existing apps developed by several private companies, and makes the tools accessible through IRS.gov.
-Qualified individuals can use free fillable online forms, download commercial tax preparation software and connect with authorised e-file tax preparers from the IRS managed platform.7
+Rather than taking the time and resources to develop these apps itself, the IRS has certified existing apps developed by several private companies and makes the tools accessible through IRS.gov.
+Qualified individuals can use free fillable online forms, download commercial tax preparation software and connect with authorized e-file tax preparers from the IRS managed platform.7

 A platform for good